 Does not compile calculations when a request is executed.

 COUNTWIDTH

-The COUNTWIDTH parameter expands the default format of COUNT fields from a five-byte integer to a nine-byte integer.
+The COUNTWIDTH parameter expands the default format of COUNT fields from a five-byte integer to a nine-byte integer or a specified integer format supported in your operating environment.